Ryan-Tang2o2/geochemistry_mapping/readme.md

 │       └── co_idw_3.tif           # TIFF image of Co based on IDW interpolation (weight = 3)
 │
-├── docs/                          # Project documentation in PDF └── result_images/                 # Output images from my code.
-PNG file that present Cu and Co cocentration in 2D │       └── seconday_results       # Output images from my code.
-PNG files │
+├── docs/                          # Project documentation in PDF ├── result_images/                 # Output images from the code
+│   └── secondary_results          # Additional output images
+│
-└── test/                          # Output images from my code or QGIS │   ├──  test_function.ipynb       # code to test my functions
+└── test/                          # Testing functions and outputs
+    ├── test_function.ipynb        # Code to test functions

 ## Data Processing Steps
-To generate plots of Cu and Co concentrations across the region, several processing steps are necessary:
+To generate plots of Cu and Co concentrations, follow these steps:

 1. Data Exploration:
-- Scatterplots and Histograms: Plot scatterplots and histograms of the data to understand the spatial distribution and identify patterns.
-For this project I did not focuse on anamolies, as the data was assumed to be reliable
+- Scatterplots and Histograms: Plot scatterplots and histograms to understand spatial distribution and identify patterns.
+Anomalies were not the focus as the data was assumed to be reliable.
 2. Data preperation:
 - Unit converion: All data with pct unit was converted to ppm
 - Fill Null value: Several different model were used to fill Null value fo Co.
 3. Boundary creation:
-- boundary creation: Create a boundary of the geospatial data using the minimum bounding box of the data points.
-A buffer of 5 meter was used to have a bigger bounday
+- boundary creation: Create a boundary of the geospatial data using the minimum bounding box of the data points with a 5-meter buffer.
 4. Interpolation:
-- Grid Creation: Create grid cells over the boundary of the data.
 - Inverse Distance Weighting (IDW): Use the IDW method with a distance coefficient of 3.
 5. Raster Data Generation:
 - Raster Conversion: Convert the interpolated grid cells into raster data (TIFF format) for use in GIS software.
-- viualize raste: the final map of Cu and Co concentration was shown in a log scale.
+- viualize raste.
+Visualize the final map of Cu and Co concentration on a log scale.

 ## Dependencies
 - Python 3.x